 Written by Mackenzie Manley, Content Specialist, Downtown Main Library

 Calling all aspiring green thumbs: You can start or supplement your garden with a Seed Library!
-Stock up on seeds at the Clifton, Wyoming, and Walnut Hills branches.
+Stock up on seeds at the Clifton, Wyoming, Walnut Hills, and Westwood branches.

 While there is no limit to the number of seed packets you can take per visit, the Library asks that gardeners be mindful to only take what they plan to use.
 You can visit each Seed Library during their respective branch’s regular hours.
 Happy planting!